 Understanding school networks reconfigurations to cope and rethink educational systems during and after the COVID-19 pandemic

 CREN partnered with the ICSEI Professional Learning Networks (PLN) to conduct this research lab in autumn 2020.
 While the COVID-19 virus has shocked society and educational systems, it has also incited new opportunities for collaboration, accelerating the cooperative process for teachers and principals to work and learn together to address the social and educational challenges they face.
-The focus of this research lab was to analyse how teachers and school leaders have faced the challenge of continuing to support their students’ learning at a distance by organising school networks, refocusing their goals or by the development of new networks.
+The focus of this research lab was to analyse how teachers and school leaders have faced the challenge of continuing to support their students’ learning at a distance by organising school networks, refocusing their goals or developing new networks.

-This lab was led by Mauricio Pino-Yancovic (University of Chile) who is a co-coordinator of CREN and a member of PLN.
-The lab was also coordinated by Cindy Poortman (University of Twente), Joanne Neary (University of Glasgow) and Kevin Lowden (University of Glasgow).
-This lab supported the work of researchers to analyse the governance, mobilisation of knowledge and outcomes of schools networks in different countries from a global perspective, including England, Kenya, Greece, Netherlands, Chile and Scotland.
+This lab supported the work of researchers to analyse the governance, mobilisation of knowledge and outcomes of school networks in different countries from a global perspective, including England, Kenya, Greece, Netherlands, Chile and Scotland.
 Thus far participants from the lab produced one white paper, an international symposium and are in the process of writing and publishing an academic research paper.

 COVID-19 and standardized assessments: short and long term consequences